NEWFANE -- "Are you OK?" is a community care program that is operated free of charge by the Windham County Sheriff’s Department.

 -- Everyone who signs up must fill out a form with medical and emergency information, which a Deputy may need in an emergency.
 This information will be totally confidential; it will be kept secured at the Sheriff’s Department for use by the Sheriff’s Department only.

 -- If you wish to sign up or you know someone you think might be interested and would like to talk about it with someone, please call the Windham County Sheriff’s Department at 802-365-4942.
-A dispatcher will take your name and phone number we will enroll you in the program as soon as possible.
-If you need help filling out the information form, we will assist you.

 -- Are You OK? is not intended to take the place of the Lifeline, Lifephone, or any similar services which a person is now using.